minibolt-guide/minibolt/guide/bonus/system/wireguard-VPN.md

 2. Figure out the public IP of your home network.
 If you have a static public IP it'll simplify the setup, but it's not mandatory.
    There are plenty of websites that show you your public IP.
 One such site is [https://whatismyipaddress.com/](https://whatismyipaddress.com/)
 3. Forward the `51820` port and "UDP" protocol of your router to the local IP of your MiniBolt.
    This procedure changes from router to router so we can't be very specific, but involves logging into your router's administrative web interface (usually at [http://192.168.1.1](http://192.168.1.1) or [http://192.168.0.1](http://192.168.0.1)) and finding the relevant settings page.
 See [portforward.com](https://portforward.com) for directions on how to port forward with your NAT/router device.
 The configuration procedure will depend on the specific type of router which is why we can't provide a tutorial for all of them.
-However, most of the time it boils down to entering the following details in your router configuration:

-   *
-   *
-   *
-   *
-   *
+However in extra ....

 ## Set up Dynamic DNS